Dweebs-Global/DweebsEye-API/README.md

 ***Before working on the code check [Contributing guidelines](https://github.com/Dweebs-Global/DweebsEye-API/blob/main/CONTRIBUTING.md)***

-Public REST API for DweebsEye app.
+Public API for DweebsEye app.

 Hosted on Microsoft Azure as a Function App consisting of several functions, some of them relying on Azure Cognitive Services to process image data for the app end user.